TharaShehadeh/BLue-Sky/README.md

 * 📷 Screenshots:
 ----------------------------------
-We added a file contaning a proofs of daily meeting and pair programing.
+We added a file contaning proofs of daily meeting and pair programing.